Mortgage Q&A: “Does Having A Mortgage Help Your Credit Score?”

 As noted, the loan term of 30 years (in most cases) means you increase the length of your credit history over time.

-And if you’re also paying down other debts and credit cards each month, you’re essentially a credit superstar.
+And if you’re also paying down other debts and credit cards each month, you’re essentially a credit score superstar.

 For these reasons, a mortgage could actually improve your credit score, though there’s no hard and fast number.